JudeWillmer/Windows-Server-2022-Lab/README.md

 ### 📁 04 - Domain Join

-Joining a Windows client to the Active Directory domain, verifying domain authentication using a domain user account, and configuring mapped network drives for secure access to shared resources.
+Joining a Windows client to the Active Directory domain, verifying domain authentication using a domain user account, and configuring mapped network drives.

 ### 📁 05 - Troubleshooting